smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Encryption/index.md

 !@

 ## Getting the Encryption Status
 Since it can take a few moments to setup the encryption manager, you must wait until you know that setup has completed before sending encrypted RPCs.
-If your RPC is sent before set up has completed, your RPC will not be sent.
+If your RPC is sent before setup has completed, your RPC will not be sent.
 You can implement the @![iOS]`SDLServiceEncryptionDelegate`!@@![android,javaSE,javaEE]`ServiceEncryptionListener`!@, which is set in @![iOS]`SDLEncryptionConfiguration`!@@![android,javaSE,javaEE]`Builder.setSdlSecurity`!@, to get updates to the encryption manager state.

 @![iOS]
 ##### Objective-C